megahealth/TestBleLib/README.md

 - Please check the returned fields carefully, If you change to new parse functions.
 - Data and Log path--->sdcard/megaBle (client.setDebugEnable(true))
 - Developers need to continuously collect 10s-20s real-time values to judge wearing.If the user wears the ring correctly:accY = 0 when fingers point to the ground; accZ = 0 when Palms up.
+- Blood Pressure and HRV is only support for ring's sn start with C11E[7|8|9].Please control the calling time by yourself